dibsy/sans-holiday-hack-2023/objectives/Film-Noir-Island/Chiaroscuro-City/NaaN.md

 #### NaN concepts 1
 - ```float(str)``` can process a string "NaN" without any error
 - When added or multiplied or any other operation is performed with the ```nan``` it is nan which wins
-- Some results of comparison with NaN
+- Some operations with NaN
 ```python
 small = float("NaN")
 big = float(999.999)